inpsyde/inpsyde-validator/README.md

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/Inpsyde-Validator).

-### License
+### Copyright and License

-Good news, this plugin is free for everyone!
-Since it's released under the [MIT](https://github.com/inpsyde/Inpsyde-Validator/blob/master/LICENSE), you can use it free of charge on your personal or commercial blog.
+This package is [free software](https://www.gnu.org/philosophy/free-sw.en.html) distributed under the terms of the GNU General Public License version 2 or (at your option) any later version.
+For the full license, see [LICENSE](./LICENSE).

 ### Changelog